solana-labs/solana/docs/README.md

 $ make build
 ```

-Render and view the book:
+Render and view the docs:

 ```bash
 $ make open